Managing absence – 5 simple tips

 Communicate with your employees

 One of the most underrated methods of managing absence is better communication with staff.
+Managing an employee’s absence effectively involves regular communication and support, which can help maintain a positive connection and facilitate their return to work.

 Now, while an employee that’s been absent for more than 3 consecutive days is often interviewed by management upon their return.
 This allows HR to determine if they’re fit to work and if they’re likely to be away any longer.

+Such employees are easy to pinpoint, but others, like those who periodically call in sick, can go about undetected until something drastic happens that results in a long absence.
 It’s possible that these employees have an issue, bubbling just beneath the surface, that could be preventing from boiling over with an earnest conversation: simply mention that you’ve noticed their frequent sick days and wondered if there’s any way you can help.

 On one hand, it may be nothing but there’s also every chance that your show of concern makes all the difference, leading to your employee confiding in you that they’ve been struggling.
 Something as simple as allowing them to work from home once or twice a week, for example, could make a world of difference to an employee on the verge of burnout.